-Capable of in-flight refueling from airborne tankers, the manufacturers say the aircraft has "virtually unlimited range" -- its passengers sustained by galleys capable of storing up to 2,000 meals at a time.
+Capable of in-flight refueling from airborne tankers, manufacturers say the aircraft has “virtually unlimited range” – its passengers sustained by galleys capable of storing up to 2,000 meals at a time.

-All that wiring and indeed the entire aircraft is shielded against the effects of electromagnetic pulse -- a wave of energy generated by the detonation of a nuclear device that can disable unprotected electronics.
+The entire aircraft is shielded against the effects of electromagnetic pulse – a wave of energy generated by the detonation of a nuclear device that can disable unprotected electronics.

-The inside of the aircraft features private accommodation, office space and a workout room for the president, first lady and family; as well as accommodation and offices for support staff and security personnel.
+It features private accommodation, office space and a workout room for the President, first lady and family; as well as accommodation and offices for support staff and security personnel.

 Also on board is a stateroom and conference rooms that can, should it ever be necessary, be converted into a fully functional airborne medical center.

 CNN’s Joe Havely contributed to this report.